You've got questions? We've got answers!

 Steubenville is more than the name of a conference, it’s a city in Ohio that is home to Franciscan University of Steubenville (FUS), a vibrant Catholic college rooted in the Franciscan tradition and dedicated to proclaiming Jesus Christ as “the Way, the Truth, and the Life.”

-Youth who will be in Grade 9 in September 2018 up to those who will be graduating high school by the end of 2018 can attend Steubenville Toronto.
-Chaperones will need to be at least 21 years of age.
+Youth who will be in Grade 9 in September 2019 up to those who will be graduating high school in June of 2019 can attend Steubenville Toronto.
+Chaperones are required to be at least 21 years of age.
+If you have finished high school, and are not yet old enough to be a Chaperone, you can still participate as a volunteer - please see the volunteer section of our site for more information.
 Priests are also encouraged to attend to help with the Sacrament of Reconciliation.
-If you have finished high school, and are not yet old enough to be a Chaperone, you can still participate as a volunteer - please see the volunteer section of our site for more information.

-Registration including accommodations is $275 per person (Youth/Chaperone/Leader).
-New for 2018: Registration WITHOUT accommodations is $225 per person.
+Registration including accommodations is $280 per person (Youth/Chaperone/Leader).
+Returning for 2019: COMMUTER RATE - Registration WITHOUT accommodations is $230 per person.
 This is done at the group level, an entire group must decide to commute or to stay overnight on campus.
 This will be determined by the group leader and will be indicated to us when the group registers their initial spots.

 Group Leaders are responsible for registering all youth and chaperones for their respective group.
 Registration will only be done online HERE, where a group leader will be able to register a ‘block’ of spaces and then attach names of youth/chaperones to those slots later when the information is confirmed.